caloni/journal/content/posts/calisthenics-for-beginners-matt-schifferle/index.md

 > Customize the stoplight strategy to your needs and preferences.
 Keep in mind that one person’s red light food may be another’s yellow or even green light food.

+> Liquid sources.
+The first tip is to cut back on or, if possible, eliminate calories from liquid sources.
+It’s exceptionally easy to add extra calories, especially in the form of refined sugar, with beverages.
+Some beverages contain more sugar than multiple candy bars!
+Thankfully, as liquid calories make it easy to bloat your diet, they also make it easy to slim your diet by cutting them back as much as possible.
+Whole foods.
+The second tip is to focus on whole foods, including plant and protein sources.
+Whole foods are the opposite of refined foods; they fill you up, give you energy, and make it much harder to consume more calories than your body can handle.
+That’s a heck of a 1-2-3 punch for helping you shed fat fast.
+Portion control.
+A lot of weight control also boils down to portion control.
+On a fundamental level, your body uses your fat when you don’t consume enough to support your current bodyweight.
+This is why you want to make sure you’re not eating too much, even if your diet is squeaky clean.

+> It’s important that you eat even when trying to lose weight.
+Eating too little for days on end can make you feel tired and sluggish, not to mention leave you open to hunger cravings.
+Such conditions not only reduce your ability to burn calories through activity but also make you vulnerable to periods of overeating.

+> Our busy lives make it all too tempting to finish a workout, and then rush to complete the next item on our to-do list.
+I don’t recommend ending your workout in such a sudden manner.
+When you finish your workout without winding down, your nervous system remains in sympathetic dominance, which promotes your body’s fight-or-flight instincts—a stressful state in which to spend the rest of your day.

+> Sleep is the biggest component of rest.
+It’s so important that I often tell people that improving their sleep habits can be more beneficial to their fitness goals than improving their diet and exercise program combined.
+Getting proper sleep should always be as high a priority as sticking to your diet and exercise habits.
+If you’re struggling to make progress and running on little rest, I promise getting enough sleep will help.

 [The Pick Up Artist]: {{< ref the-pickup-artist-livro >}}
 [a fase de entrevistas]: {{< ref interview >}}